 4. It provides greater resistance to the common cold.

 Researchers have repeatedly shown that your mind has a powerful effect on your body.
 Immunity to common illnesses shows how your thoughts and attitude impact your health.

-In fact, a person’s fluctuation in positivity levels from one point in time to another was associated with complementary changes in immune functioning.
-As positivity increases, immune function increases as well.
+In fact, a person's fluctuation in positivity levels from one point in time to another was associated with complementary changes in immune functioning.
+As positivity increases, the immune function increases as well.